 The Music Department offers music lessons for credit at every level—from total beginner to advanced—in voice and more than two dozen instruments.
 Enrollment in lessons entitles a student to the use of a College-owned instrument, an instrument storage locker, and practice facilities in the Bucksbaum Center for the Arts.
 Our applied music faculty are professional musicians from around the state, including members of the Des Moines Symphony, Orchestra Iowa, and many other regional ensembles.
-For more information about the different levels of lessons offered, consult the Catalog under MUS 120, MUS 122, MUS 220, MUS 221, and MUS 420.
+For more information about the different levels of lessons offered, consult the music section of the Catalog under MUS 120, MUS 122, MUS 220, MUS 221, and MUS 420.

 Credits earned in music lessons are NOT counted in the total number that determine whether a student is liable for an "overload" fee (18 credits or above).
 Music lessons are offered for one or two credits, depending on the level.

 For more information, see Music Department Scholarships & Awards

 The Music Department offers discounted lessons to every Grinnell College student:

 - For music majors, lessons are free: all declared majors may take an unlimited number of lessons of any type without charge.
 Majors must declare before the end of the add/drop period in order to receive free lessons for that semester.